vedoot/bookWorm/README.md

 # bookWorm

-Scrapes wattpad.com to and downloads text as pdf.
+Scrapes wattpad.com using cheerios and requests to download text as pdf.